shub39/kotlin-practice/README.md

 </div>

 This is a repo for my practice and future reference.
 Most of them are project assignments from [here](https://developer.android.com/courses).
-The branches have the different apps I have made that you can check out using android studio (I don't know how to build the signed apks yet 🫠)
+You can check out using android studio (I don't know how to build the signed apks yet 🫠)